 Enhance The Look

 So, you have selected the space, choose a theme and your basic bar is in place – great job!
 Now it is time to add some finishing touches.
 You are only limited by your imagination!
 You can shop around for some practical accessories, bottle openers, beer mats, cocktail shakers, etc. Consider what or when you are primarily going to use your bar for.
-No bar is complete with Fun Wall Posters.
+No bar is complete without Fun Wall Posters.
 Let your friends see that you are the coolest one in the group.
 Cheers!